 - Complete an internship or student-teaching experience

-A minimum of 12 semester hours is required to receive certification, six of which will include student-teaching experience or an internship.
+A minimum of 12 semester hours is required to receive certification, nine of which will include student-teaching experience or an internship.

 Post-baccalaureate students can pursue the following teaching specializations:

-- Early childhood–6th grade (elementary education) generalist certificate
+- Early childhood–6th grade (elementary education) Core Subjects

 - 7th–12th grade (middle and high school) subject area certificate